How to Make Greggs Steak BakeCourse: Brunch, Main CourseCuisine: BritishDifficulty: Not too Hard

 - Brush the pastry with egg and score six diagonal lines on the top of the pastry.

-- Line a baking tray with parchment paper and place the bakes evenly
+- Line a baking tray with parchment paper and place the bake evenly

 - Transfer to the oven and bake for 20mins until golden brown, and piping hot.